valerioarvizzigno/homecraft_vertex_lab/README.md

 ```

 - From line 37 to 172 we set the connection with the Elastic cluster and define methods executing three main API calls:
-a. search_products: use semantic search to find products in the HomeDepot dataset
+a. search_products: use semantic search to find products in the HomeDepot dataset;
-b. search_docs: use semantic search to find general retail information from the Ikea web-crawled index
+b. search_docs: use semantic search to find general retail information from the Ikea web-crawled index;
 c. search_orders: search past user orders by keyword search.

 - The real magic happens in the following code.
-Here we capture the user input from the web form, we execute search queries on Elastic and the use the responses to fill the variables into the pre-defined prompt, meant to be sent to our GenAI model
+Here we capture the user input from the web form, we execute search queries on Elastic and the use the responses to fill the variables into the pre-defined prompt, meant to be sent to our GenAI model.

 ```bash
 # Generate and display response on form submission